rugk/borg-cron-helper/tests/README.md

 ## How to run?
 Generally, please have a look at [the Travis-CI configuration file](../.travis.yml).
 The tests should, however, be able to run locally fine.
-There are some envorimental variables you may need to set before running the tests..
+But there are some envorimental variables you may need to set before running the tests.

 To run the shellcheck tests, you have to install [`shellcheck`](https://github.com/koalaman/shellcheck), of course.